 Does any of the above sound familiar?

 And the challenge here is even greater if your organization doesn’t have huge staff numbers.
 It is, after all, a numbers game.
 The more staff members, the more hours you have to dedicate to the process.
 For many, it’s the difference between winning and losing.
-Currently, the human investment in proposal-creation is so substantial that larger organizations have a clear advantage.
-But even in larger orgs, the scope for optimizing the process, and driving higher efficiency and improved pWIN is huge.
-In fact, we have seen efficiency savings of 80% across the proposal cycle, and increased pWIN rates of 7%+.
+Currently, the human investment in proposal creation is so substantial that larger organizations have a clear advantage.
+But even in larger organizations, the scope for optimizing the process, and driving higher efficiency and improved pWIN is huge.
+In fact, we have seen efficiency savings of 80% across the proposal cycle and increased pWIN rates of 7%+.
 There is a different way.

 Beating the numbers game

-Before you even get started, the decision whether to respond to an RFP can drain your resources.
+Before you even get started, the decision of whether to respond to an RFP can drain your resources.
 And the wrong decision can be costly.
-VT Docs helps by shredding RFPs, and creating compliance matrices in minutes.
+VT Docs helps by shredding RFPs and creating compliance matrices in minutes.
 It also creates responsibility matrices (similar to RACIs).
-This is a real game changer.
+This is a real game-changer.
 Consider how much time your organization spends creating compliance and RACI matrices.
 Imagine if it could be done with the click of a button.
 You’d be able to easily, and quickly, see whether your organization is a good fit.

 How it works…